mecid/mecid.github.io/_posts/2020-04-22-catching-errors-in-combine.md

 }
 ```

-As you can see in the example, I ask the publisher to retry three times before replacing an error with an empty array.
+As you can see in the example above, I ask the publisher to retry three times before replacing an error with an empty array.

 #### Catch operator
 Both retry and replace error operators are built on top of the *catch* operator.
 The *catch* operator allows us to replace a failed publisher with a new one.
 After that, the chain will use the new publisher to emit values.